drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-msl-specification.md

    </EntityTypeMapping>
  </EntitySetMapping>
 ```

 ## FunctionImportMapping Element (MSL)

 The **FunctionImportMapping** element in mapping specification language (MSL) defines the mapping between a function import in the conceptual model and a stored procedure or function in the underlying database.
 Function imports must be declared in the conceptual model and stored procedures must be declared in the storage model.
 For more information, see FunctionImport Element (CSDL) and Function Element (SSDL).

+> [!NOTE]
-> **Note**: By default, if a function import returns a conceptual model entity type or complex type, then the names of the columns returned by the underlying stored procedure must exactly match the names of the properties on the conceptual model type.
+> By default, if a function import returns a conceptual model entity type or complex type, then the names of the columns returned by the underlying stored procedure must exactly match the names of the properties on the conceptual model type.
 If the column names do not exactly match the property names, the mapping must be defined in a ResultMapping element.